redis-stack/redis-stack-docs/docs/ui/insight/plugins/plugin-development.md

 ### Plugin rendering

-To render the plugin visualization, the iframe with basic html is generated which is then populated with relevant scripts and styles.
-To render the html data, use existing DOM Element `#app` or create your own DOM Elements.
+To render the plugin visualization, the iframe with basic HTML is generated and then populated with relevant scripts and styles.
+To render the HTML data, use the existing DOM element `#app` or create your own DOM elements.

-The rendered iframe also includes `theme_DARK` or `theme_LIGHT` className on `body` to indicate the application theme used.
+The rendered iframe also includes `theme_DARK` or `theme_LIGHT` `className` on `body` to indicate the application theme used.

 **JavaScript**